The Center for Healing & Hope provides urgent medical care for people:

 Financial contributions from individuals, churches, businesses, foundations and service clubs help pay the rest of the costs.

 We do a simple test for diabetes on every patient who has certain symptoms or characteristics.
 If someone is diagnosed with diabetes or pre-diabetes, he or she is referred to our Chronic Care Team.
-This team has a medical doctor, medical assistants, a diabetes educator and a patient advocate who work with the patient to design a care plan especially for the person.
-Learn more about the Chronic Care Team and our Diabetes Alliance Program.
+This team works with each patient to design a care plan tailored to their individual needs.
+Learn more about our Diabetes Alliance Program.

 Free preventive care services for women!
 Uninsured, eligible women can get these services: